 Perennial Plant of the Year

-Organized by the Perennial Plant Association (PPA), The Perennial Plant of the Year™ (POY™) program began in 1990 as a way of showcasing outstanding perennials.
+The Perennial Plant of the Year™ (POY™) program began in 1990 as a way of showcasing outstanding perennials.
 Each year PPA members nominate the plants they feel deserving of wider recognition.
 A committee narrows the nominations to four candidates, and all members vote to determine the winner.

 To be considered, a plant must be suitable for a wide range of climate types, have multiple-season interest and be relatively pest/disease-free.
 In the garden or landscape, it must be easy to grow with "low maintenance" characteristics.
 It must also be widely available for gardeners to purchase in the year it wins.

 The impact of being awarded the PPA Plant of the Year extends far beyond the PPA's membership.
 Professionals and homeowners alike are keenly aware of the winners, and eager to add them to their catalogs, designs and gardens.